roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  In the washroom, I lied, as I fell to my knees, and purred all seductive and sexy, "Baby, I am on my period, but I can still get you off."
 I pulled out his semi-hard cock and took it in my mouth before he even had time to respond.
 I swirled my tongue around his growing member and felt it grow because of me.
 Once fully erect, I began to slowly bob back and forth, suddenly craving his salty seed.
 His moans only enhanced my eagerness and I was soon furiously sucking his cock.

  After a couple of minutes, I heard him grunt and felt his seed slide down my throat.
 I didn't slow down, savouring the taste of his cum.
 Once done, I stood back up and he smiled, "Where was that eagerness when we were married?"
-Report_Story #15
+5